jonahvsweb/touchpoint-js/README.md

 ```

 #### DOM
 Change the default DOM element that TouchPoint will be active over.
+Any valid selector can be used: element name, CSS class or ID.
 If you want TouchPoint to only show on a specific element, make sure that that element is set to `overflow: visible`, otherwise TouchPoint will get clipped.

 Default value: `window`
 ```html